TheJacksonLaboratory/FunDataR/1_R_primer/1_lesson1.md

-rm(list=ls(all.names=T))  ## really delete everything; could also 'rm(.a)' to just get rid of .a .a                        ## really is gone ls(all.names=T) system.time(x <- 3)       ## how much time does it take to perform an assingment? system.time(x = 3)        ## oops! is 'x' a variable or a parameter to be passed to system.time()?
+rm(list=ls(all.names=T))  ## really delete everything; could also 'rm(.a)' to just get rid of .a .a                        ## really is gone ls(all.names=T)

+system.time(x <- 3)       ## how much time does it take to perform an assingment? system.time(x = 3)        ## oops! is 'x' a variable or a parameter to be passed to system.time()?
+?system.time              ## for instance, `gcFirst` is a parameter name you could assign to
 ```

-Same with character operators and functions:
+Character operators and functions also work with variables:

 ```
 x <- 'abc'
 x

 grepl('y', x)
 grepl('bc', x)
 ```

-And logical operators/functions:
+And logical operators/functions work with variables as well:

 ```
 x <- T
 y <- F

 x && y
 x && x
 y && y

 x || y
 x || x
 y || y

 xor(x, y)
 xor(x, x)
 xor(y, y)